 Guardianship is a legal relationship whereby the Probate Court gives one person (the guardian) the power to make personal and financial decisions for another (the ward).

-Some states have separated guardianship into two roles—a guardianship or power over the person, and a conservatorship for power over the finances.
+Some states have separated guardianship into two roles—guardianship or power over the person, and a conservatorship for power over the finances.
 A guardian may be appointed when a Probate Court determines that an individual is unable to care for herself and her estate by reason of mental illness, intellectual disability, or physical incapacity.

 When is a guardianship appropriate?